 Get vaccinated, wear masks and distance ourselves.
 Protect each other.
 Be kind.

-The East Side Freedom Library invites you to the opening of ESSENTIAL WORKERS, an exhibit of visual art honoring Minnesota’s working people by Carolyn Olson, and a conversation between Carolyn Olson and Keith Christensen.
+The East Side Freedom Library exhibits ESSENTIAL WORKERS, an exhibit of visual art honoring Minnesota’s working people by Carolyn Olson with online artist conversation between Carolyn Olson and Keith Christensen.

 Entire series of 100 “Essential Worker Portraits” (giclée) will be exhibited and available to purchase at PROVE collective, Duluth.
 Books of the collection will be available.